WDCR (New Hampshire)

-WDCR (1340 AM) was a radio station broadcasting an oldies format during the day, and a variety format at night.
-Licensed to Hanover, New Hampshire, United States, the station served the Hanover and greater Upper Valley area.
+WDCR (1340 AM) was a college radio station that operated at Dartmouth College for over fifty years.
+During this time, it underwent several format changes, from news to Top-40 to alternative music and in the end, oldies.
+Licensed to Hanover, New Hampshire, United States, the station served Hanover and the greater Upper Valley area.
 The station carried broadcasts of several Dartmouth College sports teams in association with the Dartmouth Sports Network, a division of Dartmouth Broadcasting.
 The station's license was held by the Board of Trustees of Dartmouth College.